Storyden

 • Prevents attackers from spoofing X-Forwarded-For

-• Only trusts headers added by infrastructure you control
+• Only trusts headers added by infrastructure you control (or, at least, trust)

 • Works with multiple proxy layers automatically